vn-tools/arc_unpacker/README.md

   bug in `arc_unpacker`'s decoders, but both are unlikely.
 If you are unable to unpack the files, do not hesitate to report the issue to the issue tracker.

+- **How can I help with development?**
+  Thanks for asking this!
+There are a number of ways you can help:

+  - By documenting games that are already supported but are not present on the games list.
+  - By porting existing decoders from other projects.
+Example projects can be found in THANKS.md.
+  - By reverse engineering games that are not yet supported, and coding new decoders for them.

+  For details, hit the IRC channel.

 - **What's the license?**
   All the code is licensed under [`LICENSE.md`](https://github.com/vn-tools/arc_unpacker/blob/master/LICENSE.md)